 Securing your funds and protecting them from malware and hackers is the primary function of any wallet.
 The first thing to check is that the wallet website has the HTTPS prefix in the address bar.
 You need to be sure that the wallet also offers secure logins and various protection tools in place.
 Is there two-factor authentication, which provides an extra layer of security over and above the usual password or phrase?

 A wallet that uses multi-signature technology requires more than one key for access.
 And in most cases, these keys are located in different locations.
-In essence, it takes several parties to agree the transaction before it can be executed.
+In essence, it takes several parties to agree on the transaction before it can be executed.
 Imagine a safety deposit box that has two owners.
-In order to open the box, both owners would need to be present at the same time in order to open it.
+In order to open the box, both owners would need to be present at the same time, in order to open it.

 Access to Private Keys